Hyakumangoku Festival

 Google Maps

-The Hyakumangoku Festival is held at Kanazawa Castle and various locations throughout the city.
-It's best to check the website for the current schedule.
+The Hyakumangoku Festival takes place at Kanazawa Castle and various locations across the city.
+For the most up-to-date schedule, it's best to check the official website.

 Resources